 Thank you for your interest in joining the Seybold lab!

-We are currently recruiting 2 graduate students (1 M.S. and 1 Ph.D.) to join the lab in fall 2021!
-Click here for more details!
+We are currently recruiting a graduate student (M.S. level) to join the lab in Jan.
+2022 or Fall 2022!
+Click here for more details on current opportunities!

 We are is always looking for creative, hardworking and collaborative team members to join the group!
 Here is some information on potential opportunities that are available to you: